 The General Partner charges a management fee in consideration for the services it provides to the Partnership and all normal overhead expenses of the General Partner.
 In general, the annual management fee is an amount set by the General Partner, not to exceed 1% of the aggregate amount of capital contributions of all Limited Partners.
-In 2017, management fees were charged by the General Partner indirectly to DHC for the first quarter and then directly to the Partnership starting second quarter.
-For the year ended December 31, 2017, \$136,231 of management fees was charged to the Partnership.
-As of December 31, 2017, a total of \$17,825 was due from affiliates.
+For the year ended December 31, 2018, \$157,470 of management fees was charged to the Partnership.
+As of December 31, 2018, a total of \$11,130 was due to affiliates.

-As of December 31, 2017, the affiliates of the General Partner (including Dhandho Holdings Offshore Ltd.) held 42.18% of the Partnership's interest.
+As of December 31, 2018, the affiliates of the General Partner (including Dhandho Holdings Offshore Ltd.) held 50.95% of the Partnership's interest.